BIRDING IN NORTH PERU: MEGAS BIRDING TOUR

 Cordillera Escalera

-The beautiful trails may reward with Double-banded Pygmy Tyrant, White-bellied Pygmy-tyrant, Ashy-headed Greenlet, Blue-capped Manakin, Plain-winged Antshrike; Black, Black-faced, White-browed, Spot-winged, and the stunning White-plumed Antbirds, We can find here an active lek of Golden headed Manakin where males display through out the year.
+The beautiful trails may reward with Double-banded Pygmy Tyrant, White-bellied Pygmy-tyrant, Ashy-headed Greenlet, Plain-winged Antshrike; Black, Black-faced, White-browed, Spot-winged, and the stunning White-plumed Antbirds, We can find here an active lek of Golden headed Manakin and Blue-capped Manakin, where males display through out the year.

-From Canopy tower we have good chances for Hook-billed Kite, Lettered Aracari, Mishana Tyrannulet (E), Peruvian Tyrannulet, Cliff & Brown-crested Flycatcher, White-throated Toucan, Black-faced Tanager, Rufous-bellied Euphonia, Dotted Tanager.
+From Canopy tower we have good chances for Hook-billed Kite, Lettered Aracari, Mishana Tyrannulet (E), Peruvian Tyrannulet (E), Cliff Flycatcher & Brown-crested Flycatcher, White-throated Toucan, Rufous-bellied Euphonia, Dotted Tanager.
 Additionally Yellow-tailed Wooly-monkey are also seen here.

 After lunch, we will head to Moyobamba and a quick stop for Oilbird roosting area.